Where are the sessions held?

 What happens afterwards?

-After your session your report will be created and emailed to you within 10 days, with recommendations for immediate change and also avenues to take for future testing.
+After your session your report will be created and emailed to you within a week, with recommendations for immediate change and also avenues to take for future testing.
 In addition, there is a contact period with the AeroCoach team to answer any further questions you may have after your session.